 Wondering how long EAAs actually stay in your system?
 You’re not alone—I get this question from athletes and clients all the time.

-If you’re sipping on essential amino acids during training or on rest days, it’s smart to know how long they stick around and when they’re most effective.
+If you’re sipping essential amino acids during training or on rest days, it helps to know how long they stick around and when to take them for the best results.

 Table of contents